 Our mission is simple:

 ENRICH LIVES: Our first passion is to provide a last loving home to senior and at-risk dogs.
-As our volunteer and foster bases grow, we will be able to save more senior dogs.
+We are limited in the number of dogs we can have on our property.
+As our volunteer and foster bases grow, we will be able to save more senior dogs through fostering.
 Our second passion is to foster at-risk cats and kittens from local animal care centers; caring for them and then finding them forever homes.

 EMPOWER CHANGE: We are committed to continue helping shelters to improve and to maximize saving these precious lives.

 EDUCATE: Plain and simple.
 We strive to educate owners on the importance of spaying and neutering their pets, and the value of owning a senior dog or cat .